ErikJJohansson/pypaxalarmbuilder/README.md

 The group ID is the base ID for the PLC. this needs to range from 1-9.
 The tool limits having 9 PLC's connected to a FactoryTalk Alarms & Events instance.
 This defaults to 1 and its used as the basis to assign the alarm group and message indexes

-The device shortcut is the communications path set in the project (Typically /::[PLC_SHORTCUT]).
+The device shortcut is the communications path set in the project (Typically /DATA::[PLC_SHORTCUT]).
 This can be found from the FactoryTalk Administration console.
 If this isn't entered the default is based on the PLC_NAME

 ## Output File

 The generated XML file will be stored in the same directory the alarmbuilder.py file is run.
-The name will have the PLC_Name at the beginning of it followed by "_FTAE_AlarmExport.xml"
+The name will have the PLC_Name at the beginning of it followed by "_FTAE_AlarmImport.xml"

 The generated file must be imported into FactoryTalk Alarms and events. you must select the "Import as XML" Option

 ## Group ID and Message IDs

-The tool makes assumptions based on the program structure to assign group and message IDs

-A group with the PLC name is created with the ID passed in the command line parameter

-This group ID is used as a basis to create subgroups and messages.

-Each Program in the PLC will start from 100*GroupID and incremented with each program.
-Therefore a groupID of 1 will have program group ID's from 100-199.

-Message ID's start at XYY00000
-X is group ID passed in the command line
-YY is program number, max 99 programs per PLC

-PlantPAX Controller-scoped tags use 0 for the program number and the PLC group as the parent group

-PlantPAX Program-scoped tags get automatically assigned to the group of the program they reside in

-If there is only 1 PLC connected to the FactoryTalk Alarms and Events instance, keep the GroupID as 1

-The script will generate an alarm message for each AOI instance.
-The contents of the message will contain data from the .Cfg_Label and .Cfg_Desc tags in the PlantPAX AOI.
-Be sure to fill this data out before running the tool
+Group ID's are set in the AlarmGroups.csv file in the config folder

+Inside the base PlantPAX AOI, assign the Cfg_AlmGrpIP to the group you want the alarm to belong to before running the script, this will sort the alarms

+leaving the Cfg_AlmGrpID as 0 means it will be in the root of the alarm tree and not assigned to a bucket

 ## Adding your own alarms